-The Harvard International Review features under-appreciated topics in the international affairs discourse and novel perspectives on more widely discussed topics.
+The HIR features under-appreciated topics in the international affairs discourse and novel perspectives on more widely discussed topics.
 The HIR aims to serve as a trend-setter among similar publications by directing rather than following the public’s attention.

 The HIR presents a variety of scholarly content in an accessible style and format.
 It makes the arguments of scholars, policymakers, and other international affairs actors available to a wider audience.
 The HIR seeks both academic and lay readers who wish to think seriously about international affairs.

 The magazine is more a source of analysis than a source of news or editorial commentary.
-Its main purpose is not to present facts previously unreported elsewhere.
-The HIR distinguishes itself primarily by serving as a forum for academic debate, rigorously applying theory to case studies, analyzing historical trends, and making informed predictions.
+Its main purpose is not to present facts previously unreported elsewhere, but distinguishes itself primarily by serving as a forum for academic debate, rigorously applying theory to case studies, analyzing historical trends, and making informed predictions.